AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

 #### 44.1.1.
 Portal Chamber

-- Walk onto the empty, glowing platform
+- WALK onto the empty, glowing platform
 - You now have to answer some questions
   - TALK TO Peggie
     - "Ask to see dad's book"